mshtelma/databricks-llm-fine-tuning/README.md

-# Welcome to the LLM Workshop on Databricks Lakehouse AI
+# LLM Workshop on Databricks Lakehouse AI
+This is a repo which contains the codes shown in the DSS fine-tuning session.